-Standards can be useful in software development.
+Standards can be helpful in software development.
 A “clean and well-defined” collection of Best Practices (only recently known as “good practices”) is potentially a useful idea.
 On the other hand, in the hands of an inexperienced person, powerful standards can lead to disastrous effects.
 The results can quickly drive all involved parties insane.
 The consequence is often a frantic rush to agile concepts.
-All of a sudden, everything is agile and no sophisticated processes are required.
+Suddenly, everything is agile, and no sophisticated processes are required.
 Are they on the verge of extinction?Automotive SPICE, CMMI & co. seem to be almost universally hated.
 However, consultants who earn money with these standards tend to dismiss that as mere stubbornness or lack of experience.
 What’s the problem?
 Frankly, it is our consultants’ own fault.
 Many of us have ignored the bleak reality of the standards-based process improvement.
 Consider the way it was supposed to work:

-- A need for improvement is identified, for example, the team wants to become more professional or to expand its market advantage.
+- A need for improvement is identified; for example, the team wants to become more professional or to expand its market advantage.

-- A renowned process consultant, reportedly known as an expert in the field such as SPICE, is hired to help the team.
+- A renowned process consultant, reportedly known as an expert in the field, such as SPICE, is hired to help the team.

 - The consultant completes his work and leaves a satisfied customer.